We have quite the surprising lineup of acoustic electric guitars under $500.

 Keeping all this in mind, we were brutal in our rankings.
 Here’s the results!

-This guitar is one of the cheaper options in this lineup, but it’s in no way a cheap guitar.
+This guitar is one of the cheaper acoustic-electric guitar options in this lineup, but it’s in no way a cheap acoustic electric guitar.
 It’s still out of the price range for a beginner player, but its quality is something that will make any skilled player a proud owner.

 The Seagull S6 Original QI is a North American-made instrument with a solid cedar top.
 While the back and sides might be made of laminate, it’s still 3-layered wild cherry wood that produces a unique signature indicative of the Seagull S6.

-The ratings are high and the complaints are low – two vital factors we look for in guitar that takes the second rank.
+The ratings are high and the complaints are low – two vital factors we look for in a good acoustic electric guitar that takes the second rank.
 Even better, the Fender CD-140SCE acoustic electric guitar comes with an accessories bundle included in the purchase.
 Has it got value?
 It seems so, but what about the quality of the guitar?

-When it comes to sound, it will be more than adequate and enough to sate the expectations of all buyers.
-However, the guitar as a whole is more inline with what a beginner guitarist would be looking for.
-A beginner guitar on the premium end is a deal worth taking advantage of!
+When it comes to sound, it will be more than adequate and good enough to sate the expectations of all buyers.
+However, the guitar as a whole is more inline with an acoustic electric guitar a beginner guitarist would be looking for.
+A beginner acoustic electric guitar on the premium end is a deal worth taking advantage of!

 We know what you’re thinking?
-A Martin guitar in this price range?
-The catch is it’s not a full size acoustic electric guitar, it’s more of a travel/parlor size instrument.
+A Martin guitar in this price range of under 500 dollars?
+The catch is it’s not a full size instrument, it’s more of a travel/parlor size acoustic electric guitar.
 How can that be useful?
 If you plan on hauling your guitar across state, this is the one you want to pack, not your $2000 Martin!

 But, why didn’t a Martin land in first in the rankings?
 The honest answer: it’s not a full-size guitar, it doesn’t have a “real” wood fretboard, and it’s pretty pricey considering.
 But, it does land in third because buyers are extremely impressed with the mini Martin.
 It also has a left-hand model available, it’s extremely durable and portable, and it’s a perfect alternative as a practice guitar to avoid wear-and-tear on your more valuable instruments.